scopousiiq/iiQ-google-apps-script/README.md

 3. **API Credentials**:
    - Subdomain (from your Incident IQ tenant URL)
    - Site ID (GUID of your active site)
-   - API Token (Bearer token with ticket/sla endpoint access)◊
+   - API Token (Bearer token with ticket/sla endpoint access)
-   - View ID (GUID of a saved ticket view to sync)
+4. **Sheet Configuration**: A "Config" sheet to define which tabs sync and their ticket type IDs and view IDs

 ## Installation in Google Sheets